 - More investment choice, more fees?
 Here’s a tip.
 The more investment options a super fund offers, the more likely that the fees of that super fund are higher.
 Sometimes however, a super fund surprises you and keeps the fees low even with a huge offering of investment options.
 Retail super funds generally offer the most investment options.

 - Types of super funds.
-You can discover whether a super fund in the APRA200 list is classified as a retail, industry, corporate or public sector fund (the type of super fund appears in the 3rd or 4th column of the APRA200 tables).
-For more information on the types of super funds check out the article Comparing super funds: who’s who in the super zoo.
+You can discover whether a super fund in the APRA200 list is classified as a retail, industry, corporate or public sector fund (the type of super fund appears in the third or fourthh column of the APRA200 tables).
+For more information on the types of super funds check out the SuperGuide article Comparing super funds: who’s who in the super zoo.

 - Compare your fund.
 You can compare the profile of your existing super fund with the super funds in this list.

-- Check out performance data.
-Okay, the data is not totally current (June 2012 is moving further into the recent past) and the figures don’t always reflect the performance of individual investment options but the APRA report is still an interesting read.
+10. Check out performance data.
+Okay, the data is not totally current (June 2013 is moving further into the recent past, but the report is very comprehensive and delivered in a very timely manner by APRA) and the figures don’t always reflect the performance of individual investment options but the APRA report is still an interesting and helpful read.

 You can check out the APRA200 list by clicking on this link.

 The following SuperGuide articles may also assist you in understanding the APRA200 performance lists:

 - Kingpins of super: 20 largest super funds

 - Exposing the performance history of Australia’s largest 200 super funds